 #1-If you have a known working power supply, install that one and recheck if your graphics card turns on.

 If the power supply turns on, it may not be very accurate.
 If the power supply does not turn on, you might have a motherboard or graphics card fault.
-If the PCIe lane on your motherboard is wrong,
+If the PCIe road on your motherboard is wrong,

 #2.
-If you have another computer ,then install the new graphics card inside it to test if it works.
+If you have another computer, then install the new graphics card inside it to test if it works.

 If the computer booted adequately in your test, the motherboard in the original system is likely faulty.
 If the first PC fails to power on in the diagnostic test, then it is likely that its graphics card may be faulty.